thetriggestcove/dsc-r-base-ics-1/README.md

 This will send this line of output to be run through the console.
 Notice that your output is now shown below.

-Not that impressive, most programming langues can do that!
+Not that impressive, most programming languages can do that!
 Let's now write something that actually looks like R.

 ```{r}